-Planning a marriage ceremony, reception and party in the heart of The Netherlands is an exciting undertaking.
-And it is one that can become steadily your reality.
-For that reason, you need to be aware of the time and costs involved.
+Imagine your dramatic entrance at your grand ceremony in the heart of the Netherlands.
+Followed by a luxury reception and glamorous party.
+It sounds exciting, right?
+And the best thing is you can make it a reality.
+For that reason, you need to be aware of the time, energy and costs involved.
 Plus, the effort you need to put in to make it happen.

-Firstly, in light of the Brexit negotiations, it is possible to have your nuptials in Amsterdam.
-However, it must be compliant with Dutch law.
+Firstly, in light of the Brexit negotiations, it is possible to have your royal nuptials in Amsterdam.
+However, it must be compliant with Dutch marriage law.
 Therefore, you must sort out your legal paperwork in the country of your residence.
-Then you can celebrate in a superior hotel with family and friends.
-Go to https://www.iamsterdam.com/en/living/take-care-of-official-matters/documents-certificates/registering-marriage for more details.

 Take into account what you need to marry in Amsterdam

-Additionally, you must meet certain conditions and make certain arrangements if you wish to marry in Amsterdam.
+Additionally, you must meet certain conditions and make certain arrangements if you wish to tie the knot in regal style in Amsterdam.
 Non-Dutch citizens must obtain a residence permit or a completed personal declaration.
 The same rules apply if you wish to enter into a registered partnership.

 Host your event at a historical museum

 But, once you have complied with the local authorities requirements in the country where you reside.
-You can host your event at a museum or the botanical gardens in Amsterdam.
-However, the question is, how are you going to organise your Amsterdam wedding on dry land or on a boat?
+You can host your grand event at a museum or the botanical gardens in Amsterdam.
+However, the question is, how are you going to organise your big day on dry land or on a boat?
 Find out more information at Expatica – family essentials.com.

 So, whether you both are American, English or Dutch your cultures are important.
-Represent both families and friends by combining English with Dutch.
-Additionally, your in-laws and guests share in your joy.
-What does that mean?
-And what should you arrange?
-Expat.nl is happy to answer all your questions.
+Represent both families and friends by combining English with Dutch customs.
+Additionally, let in-laws and guests share in your joy.
+Get more in-depth information from Expat.nl.They are more than happy to answer all your questions.

 Legalisation of foreign documents for use in Amsterdam